Easy Steps for Washing Clothes When Travelling

 Top Trip Tip: Pack portioned washing powder in zip-lock bags or laundry liquid in travel containers*

-This is how to wash clothes by hand with a bar of soap or laundry soap sheets:
+This is how to hand wash clothes in the sink with a bar of soap or laundry soap sheets:

-- Rub the soiled or smelly parts of the clothes with soap
+3. Rub the soiled or smelly parts of the clothes with soap or drop a laundry sheet

-- Empty the basin and refill it with clean water
+7. Empty the basin or Scrubba wash bag then refill it with clean water

-- To dry hand washing clothes, hang the clothes over a rope or pegless clothesline.
+12. Hang the clothes over a rope or pegless clothesline to dry

 The benefits of handwashing are: